asaprahul/MessageGenerator-API/README.md

 This triggers the API to do three things:

-+ **Generate a text message** with the given details.
++ **Generate a text message** using details in the POST request.
 (Example : Good afternoon Bridgett, I'm Sandy, Manager for The Grand Budapest Hotel.
 We are delighted to have you as our guest.
 You will be staying in room number 127.)

 + **Send the generated text message** to the phone number provided in the body of the form object.